-Can I Use a Ductless Mini-Split Heat Pump to Heat My Home?
+Is a Ductless Mini-Split Heat Pump Right for my Home?

-A ductless mini-split heat pump is a heating and cooling system that operates without the use of ductwork.
-This installation features an outdoor compressor/condenser and one or more indoor air handling units.
-The indoor units are typically mounted to the wall near the ceiling.
-These are connected to the outdoor unit via refrigerant tubing, suction tubing, a power cable, and a condensate drain line.
-These pass through a small three-inch hole in the wall.
+A ductless mini-split heat pump heats and cools individual rooms.
+The installation features an outdoor compressor/condenser and one or more indoor air handling units that are typically mounted to the wall near the ceiling.
+These are connected to the outdoor unit by refrigerant tubing, suction tubing, a power cable, and a condensate drain line.
+All of these tubes pass through a three-inch hole in the wall.

-Each indoor unit is managed independently with a ductless heat pump.
-This gives you zoned home comfort.
-You can adjust the temperature on each unit to deliver the ideal amount of heating or cooling in individual parts of the home.
+Each indoor unit has its own heat pump and can be individually controlled.
+This means you can adjust the temperature on each unit to deliver the ideal amount of heating or cooling in every part of your home.

-Heat pumps can both heat and cool your home.
-Heat pumps don’t generate heat like a furnace.
-Instead, they move heat from one area to another.
-When they’re in cooling mode, they pull heat from the air inside the home and vent it outside.
-In heating more, the system brings heat from the outside air in to warm your living space.
+Heat pumps both heat and cool your home.
+While traditional furnaces generate their own heat, heat pumps move heat from one area to another.
+In cooling mode, they pull heat from the air inside the home and vent it outside.
+In heating mode, the system brings heat from the outside air in to warm your home.

 Pros of Ductless Systems

-Ductless heat pumps offer many benefits over their more traditional ducted counterparts.
-If you switch to a ductless system, you’ll enjoy perks like:
+Ductless heat pumps offer many advantages over traditional ducted systems.
+If you switch to a ductless system, you’ll enjoy:

 Adjustable comfort in every part of the home that has a unit

-Lower utility bills from the efficient heat transfer system
+Lower utility bills because the heat transfer system is more efficient

 Cons of Ductless Systems

-If you’re considering a switch to a ductless mini-split, there are also a few drawbacks that you may want to consider.
+If you’re considering a switch to a ductless mini-split, here are a few drawbacks that you may want to consider.
 These systems are best when you’re using them throughout the whole home, as this is the most efficient way to offset the installation cost.

-Installation costs are higher than switching from one ducted system to another.
+Installation costs are higher than switching from a typical ducted system to another ducted system.